harlemtraveler/Star-Wars-Battleship/project-worksheet.md

 —End Of Game—

 IF WIN
-[+] If you successfully sing your opponents entire fleet, then an alert will populate to inform you of your win.
+[+] If you successfully sink your opponents entire fleet, then an alert will populate to inform you of your win.
 [+] Game play will cease.
 [+] The entire board will be revealed, to show the position of the remaining ships.